 Meridian's Substance Abuse PICC Program (SAPP) is a diversion program that allows for patients in hospitals who have a history of IV drug use which prevents them from returning home with a PICC line for their antibiotics and have current severe infection that requires antibiotics through a PICC line to come to this specialized unit for services.
-Instead of the patient staying in the hospital for 6-8 weeks or longer, if needed, they can receive 24/7, monitored treatment in the SAPP clinic, as well as case management services relating to their condition for a fraction of the cost.
-All referrals for this program should go to Medical Director for approval and then will be seen bedside at the hospital for an assessment for appropriateness for the SAPP Unit.
-This is a Residential Unit so clients must be independent in all activities of daily living.
-Most of these clients are receiving narcotics for pain so they must be weaned to every 8 hours for pain management as there is not a nurse on the unit from 11pm - 7am to give a controlled substance.
+Instead of the patient staying in the hospital for 6-8 weeks or longer, if needed, they can receive 24/7, monitored treatment in the SAPP clinic, as well as other services relating to their condition for a fraction of the cost.
+All referrals for this program should go to the Medical Director for approval and then will be seen bedside at the hospital for an assessment of appropriateness for the SAPP Unit.
+This is a Residential Unit so clients must be independent in all activities of daily living and able to self-administer medications following instruction from hospital and home health aide.
+Most of these clients are receiving narcotics for pain so they must be weaned every 8 hours for pain management as there is not a nurse on the unit from 11pm - 7am to give a controlled substance.
 There is a nurse in the SAPP program Monday through Friday from 8am-5pm and nursing coverage from Bridge House nurse from until 11pm during the week and on weekends.